-- All purpose flour – unbleached recommended, though bleached all purpose will work here.
+All purpose flour – unbleached flour is recommended, though bleached all purpose will work here.
 Unbleached all purpose flour makes for a lighter crumb.

-- Unsalted butter – unsalted is recommended, though salted butter will work with adjustment to the added salt.
+Unsalted butter – unsalted is recommended, though salted butter will work with adjustment to the added salt.

-See the “FAQ” section below for advice on ingredient substitutions.
+See the “FAQ” section below for more advice on ingredient substitutions.

 Step by Step Photos